deemson/pydto/README.md

 assert datetime(2008, 12, 3, 13, 5, 15) == native_obj['aDate']
 ```

-First, you need to create a schema object.
+You need to create a schema object.
 Schema describes structure of your
 DTO and types in it.
-Next, you will call one, of the two main methods of an
+Next you will call one of the two main methods of the
 Schema object:

   - `schema.to_dto` method takes a dictionary or a list and converts it to